-My son was not learning the preschool curriculum that I was so obsessed with him knowing and I was utterly frustrated and ready to give up trying to teach it to him.
+My son was not learning the preschool curriculum that I was so obsessed with him knowing, didn't seem to be enjoying the books we read and I was utterly frustrated and ready to give up trying to teach it to him.
 What’s worse is my confidence as a veteran teacher was shaken because I have always prided myself on being able to teach any and all children and here I was failing at teaching my own child, a preschooler no less.

 This post may contain affiliate links.
 If you click and buy, I may receive a small commission (at no cost to you).
 Please see my full disclosure policy for details.

 Out of frustration at my failed attempts of finding ways to teach my preschooler, I closed “school” for a week.
 I decided we’d just enjoy each other and put a pause on mastering all the topics that preschoolers should learn.
 I put aside all the helpful guides and resources for preschoolers and all the preschool workbooks and we played hooky.
 Yes, you heard me right.
 The teacher led her preschooler to abandon his preschool learning and played hooky instead.